nealrs/gitatme/_posts/2015-05-28-Goodnight_CSS.md

 How adaptive is your app?
 Maybe it accounts for browser capabilities, screen size, language, and even location &mdash; but what about _time_?

 Recently, developers have started to consider time in their UX.
 After all, your office isn't a windowless casino.
-Two examples: Apple new dark mode in Mavericks and F.lux, which adjusts screen brightness & tint based on the sun cycle.
+Two examples: Apple's new dark mode in Mavericks and F.lux, which adjusts screen brightness & tint based on the sun cycle.

 Smarten up your app with
 <strong><a href="{{page.project}}" title="{{page.pn}} on GitHub" target="_blank">{{page.pn}}</a></strong>, a JavaScript library that swaps CSS files based on the time of day: